 - Call 508-693-7900 x451.
 Our Recovery Coaches continue to support individuals with substance use disorders via phone, email and video conferencing.

 The MV Family Center is providing virtual programming throughout this crisis.
 Please visit the calendar to learn more.
 Our staff is also available to provide individualized supports and services.
 Please contact Kim D’Arcy at 508-687-9182.

-Our Chicken Alley Thrift Shop has reopened as of 6/23 and will continue to sell items via their online store: Click here to view online channels and follow Chicken Alley Thrift Shop on social media: Facebook and Instagram to learn about Curbside pick up.
+Our Chicken Alley Thrift Shop has reopened as of 6/23 and will continue to sell items via their online store: Click here to view online and follow Chicken Alley Thrift Shop on social media: Facebook and Instagram to learn about Curbside pick up.
 Updated store hours are Tuesday-Saturday 11AM-5PM

 The Island Wide Youth Collaborative is open: